-This particular passage is found in Luke and in Matthew.
+This particular passage is found in Luke and in Matthew (11:25-30).
+It is referred to as the only Johannine passage in the synoptic gospels.
 Jesus expresses his unique filial relation with God his Father in three ways: (a) God has handed over everything to Jesus, (b) the use of the word "Son" with the absolute reference to Jesus, and (c) the mutual knowledge between the Father and the Son.
-This shows the true authenticity and witnesses to the faith of the first Christian Community in the divinity of Jesus.
+This similarity between the synoptic and John shows its true authenticity and witnesses to the faith of the first Christian Community in the divinity of Jesus.
 It is explained as follows: